-- (D) The child completes an alternative academic assessment of proficiency that is mutually agreed upon by the parent or legal guardian and the county superintendent. - (5) A parent or legal guardian shall maintain copies of each student's Academic Assessment for three years.
+- (D) The child completes an alternative academic assessment of proficiency that is mutually agreed upon by the parent or legal guardian and the county state superintendent. - (5) A parent or legal guardian, learning pod, or microschool shall maintain copies of each student's Academic Assessment for three years.
 When the annual assessment fails to show acceptable progress, the person or persons providing instruction shall initiate a remedial program to foster acceptable progress.
-The county board upon request shall notify the parents or legal guardian of the child, in writing, of the services available to assist in the assessment of the child's eligibility for special education services.
+The county state board upon request shall notify the parents, or legal guardian, learning pod, or microschool of the child, in writing, of the services available to assist in the assessment of the child's eligibility for special education services.
 Identification of a disability does not preclude the continuation of participation in a learning pod or microschool.
-In the event that the child does not achieve acceptable progress for a second consecutive year, the person or persons providing instruction shall submit to the county superintendent additional evidence that appropriate instruction is being provided. - (6) The parent, legal guardian, learning pod, or microschool shall submit to the county superintendent the results of the academic assessment of the child with the same frequency prescribed in §18-8-1(c)(2)(E) of this code: Provided, That instead of the academic assessment results being submitted individually, the learning pod or microschool may submit the school composite results. - (7) The county superintendent or a designee shall offer such assistance, including textbooks, other teaching materials and available resources, all subject to availability, as may assist the person or persons providing instruction.
-Any child participating in a learning pod or microschool may upon approval of the county board exercise the option to attend any class offered by the county board as the person or persons providing instruction may consider appropriate subject to normal registration and attendance requirements. - (8) No learning pod or microschool which meets the requirements of this subsection is subject to any other provision of law relating to education: Provided, That any learning pod or microschool which has a student requiring special education instruction must comply with the provisions of §18-20-11 of this code, including, but not limited to, placement of video cameras for the protection of that exceptional student.
+In the event that the child does not achieve acceptable progress for a second consecutive year, the person or persons providing instruction shall submit to the county-state superintendent additional evidence that appropriate instruction is being provided. - (6) The parent, legal guardian, learning pod, or microschool shall submit to the county-state superintendent the results of the academic assessment of the child with the same frequency prescribed in §18-8-1(c)(2)(E) of this code: Provided, That instead of the academic assessment results being submitted individually, the learning pod or microschool may submit the school composite results. - (7) The county state superintendent or a designee shall offer such assistance, including textbooks, other teaching materials and available resources, all subject to availability, as may assist the person or persons providing instruction.
+Any child participating in a learning pod or microschool may upon approval of notice to the county state board exercise the option to attend any class offered by the county state board as the person or persons providing instruction may consider appropriate subject to normal registration and attendance requirements.

+(8) No learning pod or microschool which meets the requirements of this subsection is subject to any other provision of law relating to education: Provided,